 I really love the structure of teaching.
 While it seems fast paced, it is extremely efficient, while taking in every students level and needs.
 I have learnt an astounding amount of Japanese in a very short time!

-JTIS – Japan Tokyo International School JTIS スクロールできます INTRODUCTION Japan Tokyo International School (JTIS) in Tokyo offers a unique Japanese language and cultural immersion experience.
-Ca… - WHY DID YOU CHOOSE TO STAY IN THIS CITY?
+JTIS – Japan Tokyo International School JTIS スクロールできます INTRODUCTION Japan Tokyo International School (JTIS) offers a unique Japanese language course in Tokyo, combining language learning w… - WHY DID YOU CHOOSE TO STAY IN THIS CITY?

 -